 - Toggle between ActiveInbox and Gmail's Sidebar by clicking the cube icon in the bottom left of Gmail.
 Our Sidebar is cleaner, and makes Gmail feel more like a task manager.

-You can pin your most commonly used To Do views, and current Projects, to the main Review Bar so you can access them with one click.
+You can pin your most commonly used Task views, and current Projects, to the Review Bar so you can access them with one click.

 (What is the Review Bar?
 It's the bar at the top of Gmail, or the ActiveInbox sidebar, which you can invoke by clicking the cube icon in the bottom left of Gmail.
 It contains menus for all your To Do views, and your Projects list).